Pecacheu/LightningHTTP/README.md

 - `const string& name` Human-readable name for logging purposes.

 ## Namespace: server
 An easy to use built-in web server engine included with LightningHTTP.
-Includes file parsing, URL parsing, rate limiting and more!
+Includes file parsing, URL parsing, SmartCache (RAM Cache system) with smart compression (only activates when file has a good compression ratio), and rate limiting!

 ### Constants
 - `stringmap ContentTypes` List of built-in HTTP content types.
 See `server.cpp` for full list.